aadarshkumar-singh/movementdetectionusingradar/README.md

 # movementdetectionusingradar
-The system driven hardware design to detect movements using using a 24 GHz Doppler radar sensor.
+The system driven hardware design to detect movements using a 24 GHz Doppler radar sensor.